PowerLoom/docs/docs/build-with-powerloom/use-cases/existing-implementations/eth_price_tracking.md

 # ETH Price Tracker

 ## Introduction
-This guide provides a detailed walkthrough on setting up a price tracker for the Ethereum token, from hereon referred to as ETH.
+This guide provides a detailed walkthrough for setting up a price tracker for the Ethereum token, from hereon referred to as ETH.

 :::tip
 Prerequisites: Before we dive into the implementation of ETH price tracker, you must follow all the steps to